Extensions – Common queries

 - Building Regulations

-- Hiring of Builder
+- Choice of builder

-Every single stage of the extension building process has the potential to throw up issues and cause disruption to the project, including your choice of roof trusses for extensions.
-Considering the roof structure for your extension is just a small part of this – but a vital one.
+Every stage of the extension building process has the potential to throw up issues and cause disruption, including the roof trusses you choose.
+Considering the roof structure for your extension is a small part of this – but a vital one.

-Roofs form a large proportion of the cost of an extension, particularly if it is a pitched roof.
-The benefits of a pitched roof rather than a flat roof are obvious however; as well as being more pleasing to the eye, pitched roofs allow for the creation of more space and add more value to the building.
+Roofs form a large proportion of the cost of an extension, particularly pitched roofs.
+As well as being more pleasing to the eye, pitched roofs create more space and add more value to the building.